guybass/chunckerflow/CONTRIBUTING.md

 - **Report Bugs**: Open GitHub Issues with detailed bug reports
 - **Suggest Features**: Share your ideas via GitHub Issues
 - **Spread the Word**: Star the repo, share on social media
-- **Use ChunkFlow**: Build amazing things and share your experiences
+- **Use ChunckerFlow**: Build amazing things and share your experiences

 ## Reporting Bugs